 Request an ALR Hearing

-After a DWI arrest, law enforcement will confiscate your license and issue you a temporary driving permit.
+In the event of a DWI arrest in Texas, if you either fail a breath or blood test or refuse to take one, your driver’s license will be automatically suspended for up to two years or a minimum of 90 days.
+Law enforcement will confiscate your license and issue you a temporary driving permit.
 Then, you have 15 days from your DWI arrest date to request an ALR hearing to challenge your driver’s license suspension.

 If you submit a request within the 15-day deadline, Texas Department of Public Safety (DPS) will send a letter to your address on record, providing a location, date, and time of the hearing.
 The DPS may schedule the hearing up to 120 days from the date you submit your request.
 If you fail to request an ALR hearing before the 15-day deadline, it will be denied.